Course

 Introduction - Texas Nursing Jurisprudence and Ethics

-Requirements also outline that education include information related to the Texas Nursing Practice Act, the Board's rules including Standards of Nursing Practice, the Board's position statements, principles of nursing ethics, and professional boundaries.
-Nurses are named in negligence and malpractice lawsuits that may claim unethical behavior/conduct, practice outside the scope of licensure or lack of nursing supervision.
-It is important that nurses understand their state nurse practice act, scope of practice of nurse licensure, standards of practice, ethics and professional boundaries in order to avoid litigation.
-(2)
+Requirements also outline that education includes information related to the Texas Nursing Practice Act, the Board's rules, including Standards of Nursing Practice, the Board's position statements, principles of nursing ethics, and professional boundaries.
+Nurses are named in negligence and malpractice lawsuits that may claim unethical behavior/conduct, practice outside the scope of licensure, or lack of nursing supervision.
+Nurses must understand their state nurse practice act, scope of practice of nurse licensure, standards of practice, ethics, and professional boundaries to avoid litigation (2).

 Self Quiz